Posts Tagged ‘ppv networks’

 Final word?
 I like DirectCPV.
 I think it’s worth a shot especially if you have a profitable campaign on another network that you are looking to expand.
 It can also be good for testing out a new campaign to if it converts without blowing your budget since there is a smaller installed user base, there is less competition, and the bid prices start at 1 penny (at MT it is 1.5).
 It doesn’t have as much traffic as the bigger guys, but from what I saw it can definitely be a good source to add to your repertoire.

-If you signup through my affiliate link here you can get a $25 credit by using the promo code “BR25″.
+If you signup through my affiliate link here you can get a $25 credit by using the promo code “BR25”.

 Disclosure: http://cmp.ly/5

 For the uninitiated, PPV (Pay-Per-View) is a type of display advertising.
 It allows you to market your website, landing page, or CPA offer by displaying it for users that have downloadable software installed on their computer.
-Commonly called Adware, they get this software typically by using free games and services (like screensavers, etc.) from websites like Zango.
+Commonly called Adware, they get this software typically by using free games and services (like screensavers, etc.) from websites like GameVance.

 A word about Adware: it is not Spyware!
 Spyware is a parasitic form of software that installs itself on your computer without your permission and can do anything from log your IP info and website history to install viruses on your computer.
 Adware is perfectly legal, and it is installed with the permission of the user when they download games & other software from different websites online.
 That being said, let’s continue with the overview…

 There are five major PPV (also called Contextual) networks currently.
-They are Zango Ad Services, Media Traffic, Traffic Vance, Clicksor, and AdOn Network.
-If you are new to PPV, I would highly recommend starting with just Zango and Media Traffic, or even one of the two.
+They are Traffic VanceLead Impact, DirectCPVMedia Traffic, and AdOn Network.
+If you are new to PPV, I would highly recommend starting with just DirectCPV and Lead Impact, or even one of the two.
 Eventually, if you decide to get deeper into PPV, it would be advantageous to sign up with all of the networks, because they are all going to have different users with their software installed.
-Traffic Vance is a little harder to get started with because they require a $500 deposit up front to get ads running with them.
-Zango requires $200, and Media Traffic requires $100 (I believe).
-Clicksor and AdOn Network require much smaller deposits, but they only offer Pop-Under ads instead of Full Page Pop-Up ads, which are much more effective.
+Traffic Vance is a little harder to get started with because they require a $1,000 deposit up front as well as a referral to get ads running with them.
+Lead Impact requires $200, and Media Traffic & DirectCPV require $100 (I believe).
+AdOn Network requires a much smaller deposit, but they only offer Pop-Under ads instead of Full Page Pop-Up ads, which are much more effective.

 This should take you a good day or two to sign up for the PPV networks and the CPA networks, if you have already done this, just hang on, I am going to get more in-depth on how to promote offers in Part 2 of this post.